bWm-nubby/Dragons_Maw-Loot_Gen/README.md

 - Output logs to CSV for tracking generated treasure

 ## To-Do
-- Add customized loot table with only weapons and armor more appropriate to AD&D 1e
+~~- Add customized loot table with only weapons and armor more appropriate to AD&D 1e~~
-- Add recommended sell price to items in the UI (gp value * 0.25) ~~- Upload downloadable .zip version with python included~~
-- Add automatic updating capability to the start-windows.bat script ~~- Add Linux installation instructions~~
+- Add recommended sell price to items in the UI (gp value * 0.25) ~~- Upload downloadable .zip version with python included~~ ~~- Add automatic updating capability to the start-windows.bat script~~ ~~- Add Linux installation instructions~~
 - Consider adding all spells to facilitate rolling the specific spell for items that include spells